-Trade and other receivables that are neither past due nor impaired are with creditworthy debtors with good payment record with the Company.
+Other receivables that are neither past due nor impaired are with creditworthy debtors with good payment record with the Company.
 Cash and cash equivalents are placed with or entered into with reputable financial institutions or companies with high credit ratings and no history of default.